The Truth About Ronald Reagan's Relationship With His Wife, Nancy

 Behind the Scenes of the Perfect Family

 Even though Ronald and Nancy Reagan had an unbridled love for one another, the rest of the family often felt alienated and dysfunctional, according to the Los Angeles Times.
 For starters, Nancy and Ronald's children had no idea that they had half-siblings from Ronald's first marriage until Michael came to live with the Reagans.
-On top of that, at first, Nancy and Ronald's children didn't know their relation to Maureen Reagan until she introduced herself to Patti Reagan as her sister.
+On top of that, at first, Nancy and Ronald's children didn't know their relation to Maureen until she introduced herself to Patti as her half-sister.

 Regardless of that family drama, the children often viewed Ronald Reagan as a distant father.
-On one occasion, Ronald didn't even recognize his own son, Michael, at his graduation after he gave a commencement speech.
-Patti Reagan also accused her mother of being abusive and believed that her parents' relationship was all about them — they allegedly didn't pay much attention to their own children (via "The Way I See It").
+On one occasion, Ronald reportedly didn't even recognize his own son, Michael, at his graduation after he gave a commencement speech.
+Patti also accused her mother of being abusive and believed that her parents' relationship was all about them — they allegedly didn't pay much attention to their own children (via "The Way I See It").

 A Life of Love and Passion